jwoglom/tconnectsync-heroku/README.md

 ## Alternate Configuration Using Background Tasks
 What follows is an alternate option, which may be easier to set up but may not work for all setups:

-Go into your Heroku Config Vars settings and add a key and value with the following:
+Go into your Heroku Config Vars settings (Settings > Reveal Config Vars) and add a key and value with the following:

 * TCONNECTSYNC_HEROKU_INTERVAL_MINS - The interval at which a scheduled task should be performed for a synchronization.
 This will **only** function while the Flask